Sian-Lee-SA/honeycomb-menu/README.md

         1. Ensure Resource type is left as Javascript Module

 ## How to use
-call-service action, you can call the honeycomb service while passing the config options as the service data without the need for the action option.
-Any card or module that uses the hass.callService can invoke the honeycomb menu
+fire-dom-event action, you can call the honeycomb menu while passing the config options to the property honeycomb_menu.

 ```yaml
 - type: vertical-stack